 Additionally, Dr. Paredes participated in HIV awareness efforts and tutored children at the I-CAN Foundation’s orphanage.
 For her high academic achievement and commitment to community service, she was inducted into Alpha Omega Phi, AUC’s Honor and Service Society.

 Before beginning clinical rotations, Dr. Paredes took advantage of the time her May start afforded her to prepare for the United States Medical Examination (USMLE) Step 1.
-The USMLE Step 1 exam is designed to assess medical students’ knowledge of the basic science foundation of clinical practice.
-“I took two months to study for Step 1 and without any question, having more time dedicated to preparation was valuable.
-It was definitely key to my success,” stated Dr. Paredes.
+“I took two months to study for Step 1 and, without any question, having more time dedicated to preparation was valuable.
+It was definitely key to my success,” she said.
 Strong performance on the national board examinations is one of the most important factors contributing to success obtaining a residency match.

 During her clinical rotations in the United Kingdom, Dr Paredes attended a variety of workshops and lectures on topics in obstetrics and gynecology.
 These included a Fetal Medicine foundation course taught by Dr. Kypros Nicolaides, a pioneer of antenatal surgery.
 She also worked on “Incidental Adnexal Mass at Caesarian Section ― the Value of Implementing a Comprehensive Consenting Process,” of which she was first author.
 The research was published in the British Journal of Medical Practitioners.